A Neural Network Approach for Orienting Heavy-Ion Collision Events: summary

 \section{summary}

-Based on the 1 GeV/nucleon uranium-uranium ultra-central collision data simulated using the IBUU transport model, we constructed a composite neural network of multiple observables in a supervised classification mode to retrospectively determine the initial state orientation of the deformed colliding nuclei.
-Although non-negligible errors persist, this data-driven polarization approach is applicable in a statistical sense.
-The different channels of the COF network filter out specific orientation-biased collision events.
-Evidently, the identification capability of the neural network is fundamentally positively correlated with the ratio of deformation effect to fluctuation, where the fluctuation is related to the number of final-state particles and the deformation effect can be diminished to some extent by the influence of spectators at 1 GeV/nucleon.
-We hence assert that the COF network will certainly be more effective in high-energy reactions.
+Based on the 1 GeV/nucleon uranium-uranium ultra-central collision data simulated using the IBUU transport model, we construct a composite neural network of multiple observables in a supervised classification mode to retrospectively determine the initial state orientation of the deformed colliding nuclei.
+This data-driven polarization approach is applicable in a statistical sense.
+The different output channels of the COF network filter out specific orientation-biased collision events.
+By simulating the evolution of point particles ($N=1$) and the wave packet composed of multiple point test particles ($N=20,50,100$) in the mean field, we conclude that the identification capability of the COF network is positively correlated with the ratio of the deformation effect to fluctuation.

-By contrasting the elliptic flow distributions between the ideal and COF conditions, we observe that spectators indeed play a significant role in reactions, thereby also influencing the determination of orientations.
-Combining various deformation constraint points (which can be replaced in experiments by different reaction systems, such as Pb-Pb and U-U collision systems), it becomes possible to accurately measure the response relation between the initial eccentricity and the mean square elliptic flow at $\theta_1 \approx \theta_2$.
-More importantly, analyzing other observables for the selected events from one or several COF channels will enhance our understanding of geometric effects and aid us in utilizing these effects to explore other nuclear properties, such as the equation of state, short-range correlations, and neutron skin thickness.
-We anticipate the current network to be combined with a broader range of transport models and applied to experimental data measurements as soon as possible.
+When the evolved results are composed of $N = 50$ test particles, the accuracy for both tip-tip and body-body collisions exceeds 80\%.
+Upon comparing observables between real categories and COF channels, including anisotropic flows and charged particle multiplicities, we identify virtually no discernible differences, which is a reflection of the extensive overlap in the distribution of observables across channels.
+Amongst these observables, we note the orientation dependence of $v_1$, $v_2$, and the pion multiplicities, leading to the conclusion that the eccentricity of the overlap, the achieved density in the reaction, and the spectator effect profoundly impact these sensitive measurements.

+At relativistic energies, the production of hadrons is often increased by orders of magnitude compared to intermediate energies, while participants are no longer influenced by spectators, making the identification of the initial state orientation markedly more reliable.
+We look forward to the COF network being combined with a broader range of transport models and applied to experimental data measurements.